 For repeat offenders, who have been previously convicted at least twice of an offense to which this section applies, the offense is punishable by: (1) a fine of not less than $250 or more than $2,000;(2) confinement in jail for a term not to exceed 180 days; or(3) both the fine and confinement.

 Especially with college students, there is a tendency to charge minors with Misrepresentation of Age if they are found to have a Fake ID, even if never presented to anyone in an attempt to obtain alcohol.
 Obviously the argument from the prosecutor is "Why would they have it if not to use it," but the statute is clear that it is illegal to "present" the ID, not to merely possess it.
-While there are other offenses an angered prosecutor might charge based on a false ID card in a minor's possession, if they do not have a witness to testify about the minor 'using' or 'presenting' the ID, then it's doubtful the prosecutor can make the case and obtain a conviction.
+While there are other offenses an angered prosecutor might charge based on a false ID card in a person's possession, if they do not have a witness to testify about the minor 'using' or 'presenting' the ID, then it's doubtful the prosecutor can make the case and obtain a conviction.
+The risk, of course, is that most of the other offenses involving possessing a false ID are actually more serious than a citation for Misrepresentation of Age.

 (a) A minor commits an offense if he falsely states that he is 21 years of age or older or presents any document that indicates he is 21 years of age or older to a person engaged in selling or serving alcoholic beverages.